waifuvault/waifu-android-app/README.md

 3. File will be uploaded automatically
 4. Share the generated URL

-### Manage Files

-1. Tap the list icon to view all uploaded files
-2. Tap a file to expand details
-3. Copy URL or share directly
-4. Delete files you no longer need

 ## Network Optimization

 The app automatically adjusts upload chunk sizes based on network type: